Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Conclusions, Discussion, and Outlook

 We also study quantities which probe the \emph{average}, as opposed to \emph{worst-case}, charge transport, giving aggregate measures on the prevalence of these resonances and on their relative weight in the Hilbert space.
 To this end, we studied the scaling of two quantities with $L$: the Frobenius norm of the CTC operator and the state charge transfer bound (SCTB) for an ensemble of initial states.
 The former is an aggregate measure over all resonances rather than the single one maximizing charge transfer in a given sample, while the latter is a direct dynamical probe that is also sensitive to CTRs.
 Our numerical evidence suggests that both these quantities are $O(1)$ with the system size past some critical disorder strength.
 In contrast, for weak disorder, these measured properties grow with system size and suggest the interpretation that the fraction of CTRs with extensive charge transfers in the spectrum does not vanish as $L \to \infty$, destabilizing localization at large enough system sizes.
 In the strong disorder regime, these results are consistent with previous conclusions about system-wide resonances at these system sizes, and with a phenomenological description of stable MBL with local resonances, whose probability is exponentially suppressed with the resonance size.

 Our work expands our understanding of many-body resonances and finite-size effects.
-By working in the framework of the worst-case (i.e., largest) charge transfer, we found a rich zoo of physics in the growth of short-ranged CTRs at these finite system sizes by resolving them individually.
+By working in the framework of the worst-case (i.e., largest) charge transfer, we found a rich zoo of physics in the growth of short-ranged CTRs at these finite system sizes.
 This expands on past numerical studies, which tended to focus on system-wide MBRs, and contributes to the understanding of local resonances beyond their cumulative effects.
 Our diagonally-improved perturbation theory model provides quantitative and qualitative reasons for why the probabilities of larger CTRs grow with $L$ at these system sizes, even in the strong disorder regime.
-Our resonance counting procedure only relies on the configurational and microscopic properties of these CTRs, describing the regimes of both numerically accessible and asymptotically large system sizes.
-This can also be regarded as a starting point for a theory establishing an explicit link between the behaviors of resonances at finite system sizes and the asymptotic instabilities of MBL.
-(We note that the statistics of resonances in the regime deep in the MBL phase in large $L$ were studied in Ref.~\cite{garratt_local_2021}, while Ref.~\cite{crowley_constructive_2022} is focused on the numerically accessible regime.)
+Although the focus of our model is to explain observations at numerically accessible system sizes, it shows that there is an instability emerging from the proliferation of arbitrarily long-ranged resonances for large enough Anderson localization length $\xi$.
+This can also be regarded as a starting point for a theory that describes the instability of the MBL phase to many-body resonances at both small $L$ and large $L$.
+(We note that the statistics of resonances in the regime deep in the MBL phase at large $L$ were studied in Ref.~\cite{garratt_local_2021}.
+Also, similar to our work, Ref.~\cite{crowley_constructive_2022} focused on the numerically accessible regime; however, it does not explicitly describe the transition at large $L$.)
 We point out that it was previously assumed that finite-size effects are more suppressed as $W$ increases~\cite{abanin_distinguishing_2021}, but we showed that this is not the case for measures that are sensitive to MBRs.
-Our results highlight these growing short-ranged resonances as possible players in the observed finite-size drifts, which we argue is an \emph{inherent} feature at finite sizes of an asymptotic MBL phase.
-Unfortunately, we conclude that ED studies are limited to a set of system sizes that can never probe the asymptotic behavior of these resonances.
+Unfortunately, the large sizes of resonance collars of most quantitatively significant resonances mean that ED studies cannot probe the asymptotic behavior of these resonances.
+Thus, our results suggest that the growing short-ranged resonances contribute to the finite-size effects in MBL studies, which we argue is an \emph{inherent} feature of a system featuring an asymptotic MBL phase.